Console support in Godot

 Console porting in Godot

-You can release a Godot game on consoles.
-You'll need to be approved by the platform holder and either create the export tools yourself or use middleware from a certified third party.
+You can release a Godot game on consoles if you're approved by the platform holder and use official SDKs, either building tools yourself or using licensed third-party middleware.

-The Godot engine itself can run on consoles, but export templates for those platforms must be built separately.
-These templates are typically created using official SDKs, and thus can only be distributed privately to developers approved by the console makers.
+Godot runs on consoles, but export templates must be built with official SDKs and can only be shared privately with approved developers.
 Several third-party companies offer this middleware under the necessary legal constraints.

 What's the console porting process?